Unmanageability in Recovery

 The relationship had numerous issues.
 We had very different outlooks on life.
 While I remained active in recovery she did not.
 Our relationship was detrimental to either of us.
 But, I was convinced that somehow someway we’d make it work.
 It took a lot of pain, long conversations with my friends in recovery, particularly my sponsor, to really start to understand that I needed to get out of that relationship.
 I had to get out of the relationship before it led to me taking myself right out of recovery, and back into prison, if not into a grave.

 In Times of Extreme Turmoil

 Unmanageability doesn’t just surface in early recovery.
-It is an ongoing issue and struggle that every alcoholic and addict must deal with.
+It is an ongoing issue and struggles that every alcoholic and addict must deal with.
 Certainly, our behaviors improve over time.
 We get a better understanding of the issues that arise and affect us and our recovery.
-Unmanageability often surfaces during period of extreme turmoil in our lives.
+Unmanageability often surfaces during periods of extreme turmoil in our lives.

 I realized that I was trying to numb myself and my emotions through work.
 The lack of sleep necessary to maintain two jobs was reminiscent of the days when I was in active addiction.
 It seemed difficult to imagine that work could be a bad thing.
 However, anything we do to escape from our emotions is detrimental to us and our recovery.
 Thankfully I had a great deal of emotional support from other people in recovery.
 With support, I became aware of the issues before they could lead to major issues.